Information for Prospective Graduate Students

 Doctoral Program

-At the GHMC, we are recruiting doctoral program graduate students in the major fields of “Medical Physics and Biology for Ion Therapy” and “Heavy-Ion Clinical Medicine” via corresponding departments in the Course of Medical Sciences in the Graduate School of Medicine (Doctoral Program).
-There are many foreign students in our lab from all over the world.
+At the GHMC, we are recruiting doctoral program graduate students in the major fields of "Medical Physics for Heavy Ion Therapy", "Medical Biology for Heavy Ion Therapy" and "Heavy-Ion Clinical Medicine" via corresponding departments in the Course of Medical Sciences in the Graduate School of Medicine.
+There are many foreign students in our labs from all over the world.
 Working members of the society are also welcome.
 A Doctoral degree (Ph.D. in Medicine) will be awarded after passing the degree examinations.

 There are special courses, as listed below, in the Course of Medical Sciences for example.